LHCquarks/UniNotes/Comp/COMP1521/Operating Systems/File Systems.md

 We then set the permissions they have eg:
 `chmod urwx file_name.txt` will change the owner's permissions to read write and execute
 #### Octal
+For each group we represent their permissions with a single octal digit.
+Eg: ``

 ## Links